 What is the African responsibility in this unbalanced relationship with China ?

 They have a large share of responsibility, as African leaders expect everything from external aid.
-We should ask the Chinese to invest in such or such a sector which we feel is essential, instead of letting them establish their own priorities.
+We should ask the Chinese to invest in such or such a sector which we feel is essential, instead of letting them establish their own priorities in Africa.

 Africa also bears a heavy responsibility in the way in which the revenues from trade with China are used.
 Very few countries have used these additional resources to diversify their economies.
 The bulk of the benefits ends up in the pockets of a small elite.
 In addition, China’s strategy, which consists of maintaining friendships with the leaders of the parties in power, simply encourages this trend.
 It is ultimately an aggravating factor in corruption.